microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

     not necessarily include the access token, which is required to construct the expected proof.

 ..  tip::
-    The `Office Online GitHub repository <repo>`_ contains a set of unit tests that hosts can adapt to verify proof key validation implementations.
+    The `Office Online GitHub repository <https://github.com/Microsoft/Office-Online-Test-Tools-and-Documentation>`_
+    contains a set of unit tests that hosts can adapt to verify proof key validation implementations.
 See :ref:`Proof key unit tests` for more information.

 Constructing the expected proof